ArOmrani/Clone-of-Zarinpal-s-homepage/README.md

-This project is the clone of https://www.zarinpal.com 's home page .
+This project is the clone of https://www.zarinpal.com 's home page.
+The purpose of this project is to practice web development skills and it does not involve any commercial use or copyright infringement.